subquery/documentation/docs/subquery_network/kepler/indexers/index-project.md

 ## Introduction

-If you are willing to become a SubQuery Indexer, you need to stake a minimum of 1000 SQT.
+If you are interested in becoming a SubQuery Indexer, you need to stake a minimum of 1000 SQT.

 **Note**: